jessicafuller808/jessicafuller808/README.md

 Web Developer with a dash of UI / UX
 --------------------------------------------------

-2 years ago, I made a career switch from Personal Training and began a journey into Web Development.
+2 years ago, I made a career switch and began a journey into Web Development.

 My experience includes building websites with HTML, CSS, JavaScript and React.

 Design and user experience are also huge interests and I'm currently integrating both into projects.
-Accessibility and making the web easier for everyone to use is important to me.
+Accessibility and making the web easier for everyone to use is important to me!

 This GitHub is mainly to serve as a place to experiment and practice the skills I learn while allowing the designer side to get reps in 🎨👩🏼‍🎨

 * 🌍  Based in Washington State
 * ✉️  You can contact me at <a href="https://www.twitter.com/lift_eat_code" target="_blank" rel="noreferrer">[Twitter: @lift_eat_code]</a>